Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/DueX2_and_DueX5.md

 ## 3D models

-The DueX v0.11 CAD file is here: https://github.com/Duet3D/Duet-2-Hardware/tree/master/Duet_Expansion/Duex5v0.11  (downloaf the STEP file)
+The DueX v0.11 CAD file is available on the [Duet3D Github repository here](https://github.com/Duet3D/Duet-2-Hardware/tree/master/Duet_Expansion/Duex5v0.11){target=_blank}  (download the STEP file)

-Morten Nielsen has also shared a model of the earlier versions, [available here](https://grabcad.com/library/duex5-1).
+Morten Nielsen has also shared a model of the earlier versions, [available here](https://grabcad.com/library/duex5-1){target=_blank}.

 ## Using a DueX5 with External drivers